The History and Meaning of the Christmas Tree

 What can we learn through the hotly debated origin of the Christmas tree?
 Throughout life, we will endure harsh seasons, but God will not allow us to be stripped of our leaves all at once.
 Even for Job, his loss came in waves, but God was bigger than it all.
 Christ is our survival in temperate climates.
 He is our reinforcement.
 There are many analogies to be made from the biblical mention of trees to our traditions.
 I believe if we seek Him with all of our hearts, He will reveal sweet notes of intention throughout our holiday season.

-5 Historical Facts about the Origin of the Christmas Tree
+5 Facts about Christmas Tree History

 1. Evergreens Symbolized Eternal Life and Trees Were Decorated to Scare the Devil.